Alyssa-Crawford-dmi/Board-game-manager/api/README.md

 ### /api/signup/{username}

-GET - verifies username avalible
+GET - verifies username available
 POST - creates a new user with the given info

 ### /api/login/{username}